 Older Adults and STIs

 Sexually transmitted infections (STIs) can be passed from one person to another during any type of sex.
 This includes oral, vaginal, and anal sex.
 Anyone who is sexually active could be at risk for STIs.
 If both you and your partner have had sex only with each other for many years, you're not likely to be at risk.
-But if you have sex with more than one person, or recently had a new sex partner, this sheet is for you.
+But if you have sex with more than one person, or recently had a new sex partner, the information below is for you.
 STIs include chlamydia, syphilis, gonorrhea, genital herpes, genital warts, trichomonas, and HIV.
-You can also get HIV by sharing syringe needles.
+STIs can also spread through blood transfusions or shared needles.

 Age is no protection

 STIs may seem like a young person’s problem.
 Not true.
-Anyone who has sex could catch an STI.
-And never assume that the person you're having sex with can't have an STI just because they're an older adult.
+Anyone who has sex could be at risk for an STI.
+Never assume that the person you're having sex with can't have an STI just because they're an older adult.

 What puts you at risk?